For Pickled Herring Mousse:

 Consumption of raw or undercooked eggs, shellfish and meat may increase the risk of foodborne illness.

-A Specialty of Rivoli, Mexico City, Mexico
+Recipe courtesy of Rivoli Restaurant, Mexico City, Mexico

 Get a sneak-peek of the new Food Network recipe page and give us your feedback.See it Now!